Juwan23D/Youtube-Optimization-Analysis/README.md

 Source: [Youtube Dataset](https://www.kaggle.com/datasets/advaypatil/youtube-statistics)

-We will be using a youtube dataset that is available to the public with a no copyright license [(CC0 1.0 universal public domain)](https://creativecommons.org/publicdomain/zero/1.0/).
+We will be using a youtube dataset that is available on kaggle to the public with a no copyright license [(CC0 1.0 universal public domain)](https://creativecommons.org/publicdomain/zero/1.0/).
 * 2 CSV files
 * It spans over 2 data tables containing over 18,000 + rows each,  one detailing data on the comments and the other consisting of stats.
 * Videos dates spanning from 2007 - 2022, and collected using Youtubes data API.